oliviatessa/pNIF/README.md

 ## NIF Background

 NIF has a hypernetwork structure made up of two multi-layer perceptron (MLP) networks called ShapeNet and ParameterNet.
 The weights and biases of ShapeNet are determined entirely by the output of ParameterNet.
-In other words, ParameterNet learns the parameters needed for spatial reconstruction of the flow field.
+In other words, ParameterNet learns the parameters needed for spatial reconstruction of the flow field with point-wise spatial inputs.

 | ![nif_structure](figs/nif.jpg) |
 |:--:|